sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 To test one of your own documents, take the following steps:

 - In the left pane, click **Add file**.
-- Select a new example bank statement:
+- Select a new example bank statement to upload from your local file system:
-  - If you use one of your own bank statement, ensure it's one that combines multiple accounts.
-Note that Sensible [supports](doc:library-quickstart) extracting data from a single-account bank statement, but it's outside the scope of this tutorial.
+  - If you use one of your own bank statement, ensure it combines multiple accounts.
+Note that extracting data from single-account bank statements using our out-of-the-box [support](doc:library-quickstart) is outside the scope of this tutorial.
-  - If you don't have a statement on hand, you can download and then select the following example:
+  - If you don't have a statement on hand, you can download the following example, then upload it to the Sensible app:

 | Example document | [Download link](https://github.com/sensible-hq/sensible-configuration-library/raw/main/bank_statements/bank_of_america/boa_sample.pdf) |